The British-Swiss Chamber of Commerce: Organisation

 An elected president and a secretary-general head up the organisation.
+The Swiss Ambassador in London and the British Ambassador in Bern are also Honorary Presidents.

 The BSCC team is made up of more than 100 people in Switzerland and the UK, of whom the major are volunteers.
 Most are representatives of member companies and are active in the chamber's various parts: